cesar-guillen/TFM/README.md

 git clone <your-repo-url> TFM
 cd TFM
 ```
-5. Launch — pick ONE profile for the machine
+5. Launch: pick ONE profile for the machine

 # No GPU, more than 8 GB RAM (the usual case):
 docker compose -f docker-compose.yml -f docker-compose.cpu.yml up -d --build